 APPLICATIONS FOR SUBMISSIONS

-All teams must submit both their Application and Recipe Sheet to participate in the Jr. Chef Competition by 5:00 p.m. on Friday, September 20th.
+All teams must submit their Application to participate in the Jr. Chef Competition by 5:00 p.m. on Tuesday, February 28th .

 Applications and Recipe Sheets submitted directly via the online registration link.

 Recipes must be accurate and complete.
 Incomplete recipes will be returned for re submission.

 No eggs, no milk, no seafood or shellfish, and no meat you bring yourself.
 Items provided by Jr. Chef is as follows: Eggs, Butter, Beef Meatball, Italian Sausage Crumbles, Grilled Chicken Breast, Fettuccini, Spaghetti, Penne and Rotini Noodles.